Scribble-Works/preptime-api/README.md

   | questions | jsonb | A JSONB field storing the questions associated with the response. |
   | responses | jsonb | A JSONB field storing the actual responses. |

-- Update the read and write policies for the responses table to allow aunauthenticated access to make it accessible to the public
+- Update the read and write policies for the `responses` table to allow aunauthenticated access to make it accessible to the public

 - For a managed supabase project hosted on supabase, the project URL and anon key can be found in the project setting of your supabase project.

 - For a local instance of supabase,the project URL will be hosted on `localhost:8000` and the anon key can be found in the .env file.It is recommended to update your anon key when deploying your supabase instance.

-To self host supabase on your local computer to make app accessible without internet access ,refer to the self hosting guide by supabase [here](https://supabase.com/docs/guides/self-hosting)

 You will then have to create your environment variables in a .env file with the following variables: